Top Ten Horror Book Writers

 The Top Ten

 Stephen King is probably one of the most well-known and prolific writers of our time.
-Ranging from the frustrated child that develops telekinetic powers to a mythic Universe of gunmen and creatures, and passing through the basic horror of the classic vampire and werewolves, King does one thing for sure: he keeps you reading and devouring the next chapter.
+Ranging from the frustrated child that develops telekinetic powers to a mythic universe of gunslingers and creatures, and passing through the basic horror of the classic vampire and werewolves, King does one thing for sure: he keeps you reading and devouring the next chapter.

-Is he the best horror writer of all times?
+Is he the best horror writer of all time?
 Probably.
-Quality and quantity joins the concept of diversity, but above all, King is even better day after day, and he has something new to tell.
-Something to write about.
+Quality and quantity join the concept of diversity, but above all, King is even better day after day.
+He has something new to tell, something to write about.
 And we, well, we'll just wait for his next book.

 Stephen King was the first horror author I had the chance to read.
 I was introduced to horror movies and literature at an early age and I've been hooked ever since.
-However when I branched out I realized that King is kind of elementary and doesn't really branch out from his standard formula after the first few classics.
-I'll always respect the Shining because come on - it's a masterpiece!
-But Lovecraft opens and imagines entire worlds to us and there's just nothing like him.
+However, when I branched out, I realized that King is kind of elementary and doesn't really branch out from his standard formula after the first few classics.
+I'll always respect The Shining because come on - it's a masterpiece!
+But Lovecraft opens and imagines entire worlds for us, and there's just nothing like him.
 Disturbing, violent, scary in so many different ways!

 4 R. L. Stine